-Not to be confused with Deepawali (or Diwali), Dev Deepawali in Varanasi is a festival celebrated every year on the occasion of Kartik Poornima.
+Not to be confused with Deepawali (or Diwali), Dev Deepawali or Dev Diwali in Varanasi is a festival celebrated every year on the occasion of Kartik Poornima.
 This happens to be 15 days after Diwali.
-This year, Dev Deepawali in Varanasi will be on 3rd of November 2016.
+This year, Dev Deepawali in Varanasi will be on 3 November, 2017.

 For most travellers and spiritual seekers alike, Varanasi is a dream destination.
 People from all over the world come and stay in this city for days, seeking spiritual peace, meditating on the banks of the Holy River Ganga and paying several visits to the temples in what is popularly known as the city of temples.
 Dev Deepawali in Varanasi or Dev Diwali is that time of the year when Varanasi truly seems like an abode of the Gods, not just of temples.
 Often known as the City of Light, Dev Deepawali is probably a manifestation of this very epithet.

 Dev Deepawali in Varanasi: A celestial manifestation in the City of Light